NimaMajidi1997/devportfolio/README.md

 # DevOpsAdventures
-to learn different aspects of DevOps
+To learn different aspects of DevOps:
+	1. Making Dockerfile
+	2. build image and run container